 Last minute hotel deals

 I’ve used these a few times before, specifically for staycations.
-I do like the idea of the mystery deals, when you book an amazing discount on an unknown hotel that’s revealed AFTER you make the reservation.
+I do like the idea of the mystery deals as advertised by Stay Promo, when you book an amazing discount on an unknown hotel that’s revealed AFTER you make the reservation.
 If you’re willing to put in the time to do some sleuthing, though, you may very well be able to deduce what the hotel is based off the information they do provide about their facilities/location!
-Lots of websites offer these – I’ve mainly used wotif.com.
+Lots of websites offer these – I will like to recommend you to Visit the S15 Hotel Website & Book Direct.

 Last minute rental deals